edavis10/redmine-timesheet-plugin/README.txt

 This plugin is licensed under the GNU GPL v2.
 See LICENSE.txt and GPL.txt for details.

-## Maintainer

-* Eric Davis (edavis@littlestreamsoftware.com)

 ## Project help

-If you need help you can contact the maintainer at his email address or create an issue in the Bug Tracker.
+If you need help you can contact the maintainer at his email address (See CREDITS.txt) or create an issue in the Bug Tracker.

 ### Bug tracker